-Conflicting Commission and NYPSC rulings could also put the NYISO in the difficult position of trying to choose between inconsistent federal and state requirements.
+Conflicting Commission and NYPSC rulings could also put the NYISO in the difficult position of being subject to inconsistent federal and state requirements.
 This would greatly complicate the NYISO's ability to fulfill its ICAP-related responsibilities under its tariffs.
 The NYISO could also be exposed to demands for refunds, and other legal claims, from either LSEs claiming that the NYISO unlawfully required them to over-procure, or from generators alleging an unlawful under-procurement and lost revenues.

-The NYISO recognizes that the parallel Commission and NYPSC reviews of the NYSRC's proposed NYCA IRM revisions may give rise to disagreement between the agencies as to whether the Commission or the NYPSC, or both, have jurisdiction over the NYCA IRM.
+The NYISO recognizes that the parallel Commission and NYPSC reviews of the as to whether the Commission or the NYPSC, or both, have jurisdiction over the NYCA IRM.
 If a jurisdictional dispute arises, the NYISO respectfully submits that the Commission should not allow the possibility of such a dispute to interfere with the timely administration of the ICAP auctions.